Cooking Gorgeous

 Add the tomatoes, tomato paste, pepper paste, cumin, salt, and black pepper.

-Give it a good stir before adding the Chicken Stock or water.
-Adding stock to your dishes enhances the flavor.
+Give it a good stir before adding the stock or water.
+I use my homemade chicken bone broth when I have some.
 Make sure you reduce the amount of salt when using store-bought stock or stock cubes.

-If these aren’t an option, you can preheat the oven to 200° C (390° F) and then bake them for about 45 minutes or until the flesh is soft.
+If these aren't an option, you can preheat the oven to 390° F (200° C) and then bake them for about 45 minutes or until the flesh is soft.
+They won't have the smoky taste we are after, but they will still taste great.

-Peel the aubergines and discard the seeds if there are any.
-Finely chop the aubergines and then place them in a sieve to get rid of their bitter water.
+Peel the eggplants and discard the seeds if there are any.
+Finely chop them and then place them in a sieve to get rid of their bitter water.
 Set them aside until needed.

 Whisk in a little of the warm milk at a time, stirring continuously, until you have a smooth and velvety sauce.
 Cook for a few minutes until thickened, stirring continuously.

-Mix in the aubergine, and the grated cheese, and then season it with salt and nutmeg.
+Mix in the eggplant and the grated cheese, and then season it with salt and nutmeg.
 Keep warm until you serve it.

 When the lamb is tender and the sauce is rich and thick, remove it from the heat.

-Spoon the aubergine purée on a plate and then top it up with some lamb stew.
+Spoon the eggplant purée on a plate and then top it with some lamb stew.
 Garnish with chopped parsley.

-For a lighter meal option, serve it with a bowl of salad such as Tomato and Walnut Salad (Gavurdagi Salatasi), Beetroot and Feta Salad, Taboule (Lebanese Tabouli Salad), or Indian Chickpea Salad (Chana Salad), and a slice of Homemade Sandwich Bread.
+For a lighter meal, add a fresh salad such as Gavurdagi Salatasi (Turkish Tomato Walnut Salad), Beetroot Salad, Lebanese Tabbouleh Recipe, or Indian Chickpea Salad (Chana Salad), and a slice of my Sandwich Bread for the sauce.

 Recipe FAQs